RainerAtSpirit/raineratspirit.github.com/_posts/2013-02-21-durandal-meets-sharepoint-2013.md

 Looks like we accomplished our mission for today and from my first impressions it looks like Durandal can fulfill the promise of *Your search for a SPA framework ends here.*
-In one of the upcoming posts I'll add my trusted data access tool [JayData] to see how the combo of Durandal, SharePoint OData and Durandal are playing together.
+In one of the upcoming posts I'll add my trusted data access tool [JayData] that allows us to leverage native SharePoint OData (among other data provider) and see how it fits into the Durandal SPA framework.

  Here's a final word of warning.
 Before diving into this new and mighty thing called Durandal, remember it's young.
  So weigh the risks and don't miss to dig up the story of Durandal's eponym.
 You'll see that at the end the